Gariman01/Digitizing-Old-Physical-Photographs/README.md

 1. Image Denoising

    We perform image denoising by using fastN1MeanDenoising - search for all the pixels that really resemble the pixel one wants to denoise.
 Denoising is then done by computing the average colour of these most resembling pixels.
-The resemblance is evaluated by comparing a whole window around each pixel, and not just the color.
+The resemblance is evaluated by comparing a whole window around each pixel, and not just the colour.

    ![Original vs Denoised Image](assets/original_and_denoised%20image.png)